allexa-remigio/Excel-Database-Refresher/README.md

 - Anticipated Next Visit Date
 - Additional Notes

 After the information is extracted, it is compiled into a mastersheet of all patients seen by one of our medical providers.

-To keep up with all the changes in the separete patient databases, this script is run daily once all the previous appointment information has been udpated via Power Automate.
+To keep up with all the changes in the separate patient databases, this script is run daily once all the previous appointment information has been udpated via Power Automate.

 ## Location of File
 The MEDBR file works in the same folder as the worksheets containing the patient databases.